chafiq1992/whatsapp_confermation/README.md

 - `WEBHOOK_STREAM_DLQ_KEY` (dead-letter queue for poisoned events)
 - `WEBHOOK_MAX_ATTEMPTS`

-If Redis is unavailable, the backend falls back to an in-memory queue (not durable across crashes), so for production you should keep Redis healthy and reachable (Memorystore + VPC connector on Cloud Run).
+If neither Postgres queue nor Redis Streams is available, the backend falls back to an in-memory queue (not durable across crashes).

 ## CI/CD to Cloud Run with Memorystore and GCS